bormaxi8080/bormaxi8080/README.md

 - [Huginn](https://github.com/huginn/huginn) (private fork commits), a system for building agents that perform automated tasks for you online

-- [awesome-ats](https://github.com/bormaxi8080/awesome-ats), List of application tracking systems that helps to store people data and hiring
+- [awesome-ats](https://github.com/bormaxi8080/awesome-ats), list of application tracking systems that helps to store people data and hiring

 <hr>